vadimv/server-components/README.md

     public static class ButtonState {}
 ```

-A component's ``render()`` method invokes ``render()`` methods of its descendant components,
+The ``render()`` method of a component usually invokes ``render()`` methods of its descendant components, providing as parameters:
-providing a descendant's component's state object, which normally is a part of the application's state tree and a listener.
+- a descendant's component's state object, normally a part of the application's state object tree
-The listener's code propagates the state change from a child component to its parent state's consumer,
+- a listener's code, a ``Consumer<S>`` implementation, which propagates the new state change from a child component to its parent,
-up to the root component's context.
+up to the root component's context

 ```java
     ...